jcqlng/jcqlng/README.md

 Here is a little bit about me and what I do:

-- 🔭 I’m currently working on on a group project called Pet Paw-tners which helps you find a pet sitter and help those who pet sit for a living find their "match" based a survey taken.
+- 🔭 I’m currently working on React Apps at the moment.

 - 🌱 I’m currently learning full stack web development.
-So far I learned briefly about HTML, CSS, JS, Node, MySQL, and API's.
+So far I learned briefly about HTML, CSS, JS, Node, MySQL, API's, MongoDB, and React.

 - 🤔 I’m looking for help with just about anything with my current repositories.
 I have been cleaning up as I go and attempting to fix bugs, update the repos, and just overall how to do better in my code.
 I take constructive criticism well so shoot!